 Body oiling is an ancient ayurvedic practice that involves slow, intentional self-massage with oil, often infused with herbs or essential oils.
 For example, add a few drops of essential oil like lavender or frankincense to a carrier oil such as coconut oil, and spend 10-15 minutes massaging every inch of your body.
 This can be done before or after a bath or shower.
 The purpose isn’t solely for moisturization like you would do with lotion but to caress yourself with love and adoration.

 Every night routine will benefit from stretching.
 Whether it’s a light yoga flow or a series of deep stretches, your body will thank you.
-Stretching relaxes your muscles, relieves physical and mental tension, and helps you connect to your breath.
+Daily stretching relaxes your muscles, relieves physical and mental tension, and helps you connect to your breath.
 Many health and wellness tips include stretching for its ability to improve flexibility and mobility, and it’s also a helpful sleep aid.

 A little fresh air is never a bad idea, especially if you’ve been inside all day.
 If the weather allows, an evening walk is a delight for the senses.
-Depending on where you live, walking as part of a nightly routine might also involve listening to nature sounds or earthing.
+Depending on where you live, taking a walk as part of a nightly routine might also involve listening to nature sounds or earthing.
 A brisk walk after dinner can aid digestion and prepare the body for rest, no matter your surroundings.

 As soon as you select a few things to start with, write them down.
 When we document our plans or write out our goals, it increases the likelihood of sticking with our practice and honoring our self-commitment.
 If it’s helpful for you, block this time off on your calendar so you are sure to make space for your practice every night.